juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## Creating EC2 Instances: RESTful Server

-We will create an EC2 instance in order to expose RESTful microservices installed on it.

-We will use the following Terraform instructions.
+We will create an EC2 instance to expose RESTful microservices using the following Terraform instructions.

 <a href="main.tf" target="_blank">main.tf</a>